Xilinx/wireless-xorif/src/libxocp/README.md

 # Xilinx O-RAN Radio PXXCH Channel Processor (LIBXOCP)

-* The C library (libxocp) is a Linux shared library that provides the functions needed to access, configure and manage the O-RAN Radio PXXCH Channel Processor IP core
+* The C library (libxocp) is a Linux shared library that provides the functions needed to access, configure and manage the O-RAN Radio PXXCH Channel Processor IP core.

+* Release 2023.1 has the option of the ORAN Channel Processor (OCP) integrated with ORAN Radio Interface (ORIF), which uses common s/w driver library (libxorif), but with separate APIs.

 ## API

 * The C library API is documented [here](../../doc/libxocp_html/group__API.html)

+    * The main header for the ORAN Channel Processor (OCP) is `xocp_api.h`

 ## Building